“A journey of a thousand miles must begin with a single step.” – Lao Tzu

 This is something we have been considering very carefully for the last five or so years.
 I thought we had passed our opportunity, that Miss T is too old to live a life on the road – she is a teenager next week!
 They like their own space, their own friends.
 Her list of “likes” doesn’t generally include having her little sister and parents living in close proximity on a full-time basis.

-So I have also outlined my list of pros:
+So I have also outlined my list of cons:

 - Taking our children away from everything they know.
 At an age when they should be forming friendships that will last them a lifetime.